Skip to Main Content

 What does physical therapy (PT) for a knee replacement surgery involve?

-You’ll see a physical therapist regularly for the duration of your hospital stay and continue with sessions after discharge.
+While discharge to home after surgery is generally preferred, you need to be able to walk independently and have someone at home to support you before that can happen.
+To get you ready, you’ll see a physical therapist regularly for the duration of your hospital stay and continue with sessions after discharge.

 Before discharge, you and your care team will decide the best course of action.
 Your options, based on insurance coverage, may include: